ByDr. Brennan Commerford, D.C.·Last reviewed: May 2026

 What is the best form of Vitamin E?

-Vitamin E (as Mixed Tocopherols) is the T1 Preferred form of Vitamin E based on FormulaForge's research-backed formulary assessment.
+Vitamin E (as Mixed Tocopherols) is the Preferred Form form of Vitamin E based on FormulaForge's research-backed formulary assessment.
 It carries a bioavailability rating of high (S1 — best tier), indicating superior absorption compared to lower-tier forms.
 Always consult a qualified healthcare provider before starting, stopping, or adjusting any supplement regimen.

 Why does the form of Vitamin E matter?